 Our diet can make a big difference in the way we feel and perform.
 Load up on fruits, vegetables, lean protein and whole grains.
 Sugars and refined carbohydrates are packed with calories and easy to binge on, so avoid them where possible.

 According to the New York Times, “[R]esearch increasingly indicates that an overabundance of simple carbohydrates, and sugar in particular, is the No. 1 problem in modern diets.”
 This doesn’t mean you have to go zero-carb, but that cutting back on added sugars and sweeteners (avoiding sugary sodas and coffee additives for example) can make a big difference in eating a healthier diet.
+Processed snacks are often very high in sugar, so take some time to find lower-sugar snacks that you love.
+Try these!

 How can you cut back on sugar?
 See the helpful tips in this New York Times article.